Speeding Up the NSGA-II via Dynamic Population Sizes

 \subsubsection{Runtime}

-When optimizing \omm with an MOEA, we assume that the objective value of an individual is evaluated exactly once, which is the point of its creation.
-Note that this means that each potential copy of an individual is also evaluated exactly once.
+During the run of an MOEA, we assume that the objective value of an individual is evaluated exactly once---at the point of its creation.
+Hence, each potential copy of an individual is also evaluated exactly once.
 The \emph{runtime} of an MOEA is the (random) number of function evaluations until the current multi-set of individuals that the MOEA maintains (its \emph{population}) \emph{covers} the Pareto front for the first time, that is, until the objective values of the population contain the Pareto front.